bingyangchen/KM-software/System Design/System Design 101.md

 - Provides a single endpoint for clients to query for precisely the data they need.
 - Clients specify the exact fields required in nested queries, and the server returns optimized payloads containing just those fields.
-- Supports Mutations for modifying data and Subscriptions for real-time notifications.
+- Supports **mutations** for modifying data and **subscriptions** for real-time notifications.
 - Great for aggregating data from multiple sources and works well with rapidly evolving frontend requirements.
-- However, it shifts complexity to the client side and can allow abusive queries if not properly safeguarded
+- It shifts complexity to the client side and can allow abusive queries if not properly safeguarded
 - Caching strategies can be more complicated than REST.

 The best choice between REST and GraphQL depends on the specific requirements of the application and development team.
 GraphQL is a good fit for complex or frequently changing frontend needs, while REST suits applications where simple and consistent contracts are preferred.